WhiteflagProtocol/whiteflag-api/docs/md/configuration.md

 ### Datastores configuration

 This datastores configuration file allows to define which datastores should be used to store data.
+The embedded datastore is the default.

 Multiple stores may be defined with multiple `[[databases]]` sections.
 At a minumum, the following parameters must be defined for each datastore as detailed in `./lib/datastores/static/datastores.config.schema.json`.
 Additional parameters may be added depending on the database.